 Zeta Chapter, Alpha Omega Alpha Honor Medical Society (2007)

-Board Certification: Facial Plastic Surgery, American Board of Facial Plas Recon Surgery (2016)
+Board Certification: American Board of Facial Plas Recon Surgery, Facial Plastic Surgery (2016)

 Current Research and Scholarly Interests

 Facial paralysis is a debilitating condition that affects thousands of people.
-Despite excellent surgical technique, recovery from facial nerve injury is currently limited by the regenerative capacity of the body.
+Despite excellent surgical technique, we are currently limited by the regenerative capacity of the body.
 The mission of our research is to identify new treatments that improve current facial paralysis treatments.
-We do this by exploring the regenerative cues that the body uses to restore tissue after nerve injury, in particular through pathways of neurogenesis and nerve repair, such as the hedgehog signaling pathway.
+We do this by exploring the regenerative cues that the body uses to restore tissue after nerve injury, in particular through pathways of neurogenesis and nerve repair in small mammals.

 Please visit our website at the URL below to see ongoing projects, open positions, publications, and more information about our research.